Introduction

 - Appraisal Charges: Required by lenders to assess the property's worth, appraisal charges generally range from $300 to $500, ensuring that the loan amount aligns with the property's market value.

-- Attorney Fees: Varying by state, attorney fees for completing the transaction can range from $500 to $1,500, reflecting the legal assistance necessary to finalize the deal.
+- Closing attorney fees: Varying by state, fees for completing the transaction can range from $500 to $1,500, reflecting the legal assistance necessary to finalize the deal.

 - Inspection Fees: Home inspections, crucial for identifying possible issues with the property, typically range from $300 to $500.

-Understanding who usually pays closing costs is vital for both buyers and sellers, as it clarifies their financial obligations during the closing process.
+Understanding closing costs is vital for both buyers and sellers, as it clarifies their responsibilities during the closing process.
 By being informed, parties can better prepare for the costs involved and negotiate effectively, potentially reducing their overall final charges.
-Additionally, it is important to note that transaction expenses must be disclosed by law to buyers and sellers and accepted prior to finalizing a real estate agreement.
+Additionally, it is important to note that closing costs must be disclosed by law to buyers and sellers and accepted prior to finalizing a real estate agreement.
 Generally, buyers who usually pay closing costs can expect to spend 2%-5% of the home's purchase price, which typically amounts to 3% to 6% of the home's value.
-Buyers are encouraged to discuss with sellers who usually pays closing costs and review all charges presented by lenders to ensure transparency and fairness.
+Buyers are encouraged to discuss closing costs with sellers and review all charges presented by lenders to ensure transparency and fairness.

 Who Pays Closing Costs: Buyer vs. Seller Responsibilities

-In most real estate transactions, buyers typically shoulder the majority of closing costs, which encompass loan origination fees, appraisal fees, and inspection expenses.
-Conversely, sellers are generally responsible for costs related to the sale of the property, including real estate commissions and title insurance.
+In most real estate transactions, buyers typically shoulder the majority of closing costs, which encompass title insurance, appraisal fees, and inspection fees.
+Conversely, sellers are generally responsible for closing costs of the property, including real estate commissions and transfer taxes.

 Buyer's Responsibilities: